ywang-zju/ywang-zju.github.io/_pages/about.md

 news:  true
 social: true
 ---
-I am a lecturer in the Department of Control Science and Engineering, Zhejiang University.
+I am an Associate Professor in the Department of Control Science and Engineering, Zhejiang University.
 I received my PhD from Department of Control Science and Engineering, Zhejiang University in 2016.
 As an exchange scholar, I visited University of Technology, Sydney and Stanford University from 2013 to 2015.

 My research interests include robot persistent autonomy, machine learning and computer vision.
 I developed several robot systems including laser guided vehicles, last-mile package delivery robot, and fast deployment of industrial robots, of which some systems have been applied in production.